timescale/docs/migrate/troubleshooting.md

 When `pg_dump` starts, it takes an `ACCESS SHARE` lock on all tables which it dumps.
 This ensures that tables aren't dropped before `pg_dump` is able to drop them.
-A side effect of this is that any query which tries to take an `ACCESS EXCLUSIVE` lock on a table will be blocked by the `ACCESS SHARE` lock.
+A side effect of this is that any query which tries to take an `ACCESS EXCLUSIVE` lock on a table is be blocked by the `ACCESS SHARE` lock.

 A number of timescale-internal processes require taking `ACCESS EXCLUSIVE` locks to ensure consistency of the data.
 The following is a non-exhaustive list